kaaengine/kaa/docs/tutorial/part05.rst

 The maths in the :code:`shoot_bullet` and :code:`get_initial_bullet_position` is fairly simple, but let's highlight a few things here. :code:`get_initial_bullet_position` basically returns a player's position offset by 50 pixels towards the direction where the player is rotated (where he points his gun).
 This way the bullet will spawn at the end of the weapon's barrel.
 Spawning it in the center of the player would not look good!
-We're using Vector's method `from_angle_degrees` to create a normal (length of 1) vector rotated in the direction of the player, multiply by 50 and add player position. :code:`shoot_bullet` is even easier, it just adds a bullet velocity, again, creating vector rotated at direction where player is pointing his gun and then multiplying by bullet speed.
+We're using Vector's method :code:`from_angle_degrees` to create a normal (length of 1) vector rotated in the direction of the player, multiply by 50 and add player position. :code:`shoot_bullet` is even easier, it just adds a bullet velocity, again, creating vector rotated at direction where player is pointing his gun and then multiplying by bullet speed.
 Finally we set the cooldown time to weapon's value.